 - To opt-out from Google using personal information in ads collected by Google or its partners, simply use the Google Ads settings at http://www.google.com/settings/ads.

 Additional Rights for California Residents.
 If you reside in California, certain additional rights may be available to you.
 Please visit Your California Privacy Rights to learn more about your rights and how to exercise them.

 6. Deleting Your Account

 When you delete your account, we delete all personal information we may have about you that is associated with your account.
-This may be done by going to https://www.youmail.com/youmail/user/account/close.
+This may be done by going to the YouMail website, logging in, and going to the Profile section under Account.
 However, we may retain information about you in accordance with applicable law, including for various legal, accounting, auditing, and operational purposes.

 7. Applicable Law

 The Company is headquartered in the U.S. and the Services are intended for users in the U.S. By using the Services, you consent to the transfer of information to the U.S. to the extent applicable, and the collection, storage, and processing of information under U.S. laws.

 Attention: Customer Support

 43 Corporate Park, Suite 200